The total expenditure for advertising in the United States in 2022 is around 394 billion dollars.

-In an environment, where new businesses are being started frequently, it can be hard for one business to stand out.
+In an environment where new businesses emerge frequently, it can be hard for one business to stand out.
 They need creative, data-driven marketing strategies to attract and retain customers.

 “Growth Marketing” is a term that has been rapidly spreading over the past decade.
 It is a marketing strategy that many businesses adopt to get a long-term loyal, advocate customer base for their products and services.

 So, what is growth marketing?
 How is it different from traditional marketing, and how does it help grow business?
 This article gives a detailed explanation of everything about Growth Marketing.

 Growth marketing is a strategy that focuses completely on the growth of a business.
 It is a data-driven, rapid-experimentation process that aims for full funnel growth, i.e., right from the awareness stage to the referral stage of the funnel.